-I actually do like carb cycling for more advanced clients.
+I do like carb cycling for advanced clients.
 The benefits from it are not from “metabolic confusion” though.

 In the Flex Diet Cert for the Carbohydrate Intervention, I discuss the Matched Marcos (MM) method of how to set up your carb intake to match your training.
-This is a Eustress approach and what you should be doing about 90% of the time or even more.
+This is a Eustress approach, which you should be doing most of the time or even more.

-That type of Distress MmM method training is brutal and will tank your HRV faster than the speed of my nutsack going into my body during my AM 37F cold water immersion sessions here at the Extreme Human Performance Center.
+That type of distress MmM method training is brutal and will tank your HRV faster than the speed of my nutsack shrinking during the AM 37F cold water immersion sessions in my secret lair.

 Insert mad marketing claims here about “this secret method culled from the ancient Russian texts is so powerful that you need to only do it a few weeks out of the year…”

-Both MM and MmM methods have a time and a place with lot of data to support them.
-I’ve published on both in the PTQ Journal in the past if you want to see all the science behind them.
+Both MM and MmM methods have a time and a place with lot of facts to support them.
+I’ve published on both in the PTQ Journal if you want to see all the science behind them.

-The key here is that by using science combined with good old fashion experience, you can learn when to apply each method for faster changes in body composition and performance.
+The key here is using science combined with good old fashion experience.
+Then you can learn how to apply each method for faster changes in body composition and performance.

-The downside is that takes many many hours to years.
-Been there; done it; did not even get a t-shirt.
+The downside is this takes many years to do this.
+Been there; done it and I did not even get a t-shirt.

-To speed up that process, I have condensed the methods down as part of the Carbohydrate Intervention in the Flex Diet Cert, opening up again in early Jan.
+To speed up that process, I have condensed the methods down as part of the Carbohydrate Intervention in the Flex Diet Cert, opening in early January.

 Bring me dem carbZ bro!